 By Laura Bull, Ph.D.

 In this article, I will try to provide an overview of our current understanding of the genetics of PFIC, based upon our work and that of colleagues in the field.
-I will also indicate some of what still remains unknown, and finally, discuss some of the ways in which knowledge of the underlying genetic causes of PFIC can help in the quest to better understand PFIC and improve treatments.
+I will also indicate some of what still remains unknown.

 PFIC is often divided into 2 broad categories: ‘Low-γGT PFIC,’ in which serum activity of gamma-glutamyltranspeptidase is usually low or normal, and ‘high-γGT PFIC,’ in which the activity is above normal.
 In reality, occasional patients have intermediate levels and can be hard to categorize according to this criterion, and every once in a while, we find a patient whose γGT doesn’t fit what was expected, based on genetic findings.
 Nevertheless, γGT can be a useful way to subclassify forms of PFIC.

 One other point to note- while this article focuses on patients with the clinical diagnosis of PFIC, the reality is that different patients can have mutations in the same gene, but have cholestatic disease of varying severity- for example, some patients with mutation in FIC1 have PFIC, while others are diagnosed with BRIC, or appear to have a condition that is intermediate between these 2 conditions.
 This variation in severity of disease between patients with mutation in the same gene is at least partly explained by differing effects of mutations.
 Some mutations more or less completely prevent function of the protein encoded by the mutated gene, while other mutations may impair, but not completely prevent, protein function.